Enver Hoxha: Later life and death

-In 1974, Hoxha accused Beqir Balluku, Minister of Defence and longtime ally, of being an agent of China and attempting a coup d'état, since Balluku had criticized Hoxha's bunker program and said that a U.S. and Soviet invasion of Albania was unlikely.
-Hoxha sentenced Balluku and a group of his accused associates to death and appointed Mehmet Shehu as Minister of Defence.
+In 1974, Hoxha accused Beqir Balluku, the Minister of the People's Defense and a longtime ally, of being an agent of China and attempting a coup d'état, because Balluku had criticised Hoxha's bunker programme and stated that a U.S. and Soviet invasion of Albania was unlikely.
+Hoxha sentenced Balluku and a group of his accused associates to death and appointed Mehmet Shehu as Minister of Defense.

 A new Constitution was decided upon by the Seventh Congress of the Albanian Party of Labour on 1–7 November 1976.
 According to Hoxha, "The old Constitution was the Constitution of the building of the foundations of socialism, whereas the new Constitution will be the Constitution of the complete construction of a socialist society."

 Self-reliance was now stressed more than ever.
 Citizens were encouraged to train in the use of weapons, and this activity was also taught in schools.
 The purpose of this training was to encourage the creation of quick partisans.

 Borrowing and foreign investment were banned under Article 26 of the Constitution, which read: "The granting of concessions to, and the creation of foreign economic and financial companies and other institutions or ones formed jointly with bourgeois and revisionist capitalist monopolies and states as well as obtaining credits from them are prohibited in the People's Socialist Republic of Albania."
 Hoxha said of borrowing money and allowing investment from other countries:

 No country whatsoever, big or small, can build socialism by taking credits and aid from the bourgeoisie and the revisionists or by integrating its economy into the world system of capitalist economies.
 Any such linking of the economy of a socialist country with the economy of bourgeois or revisionist countries opens the doors to the actions of the economic laws of capitalism and the degeneration of the socialist order.
 This is the road of betrayal and the restoration of capitalism, which the revisionist cliques have pursued and are pursuing.

 Albania was the most isolated country in Europe.
 In 1983, Albania imported goods which were worth $280 million but it exported goods which were worth $290 million, producing a trade surplus of $10 million.